jacksonlevine/jacksonlevine/README.md

 # Hello, my name is Jackson Levine

 Welcome to my Github!
-I primarily work in C++, JavaScript, and sometimes Python, and I program a lot of things, including game prototypes and tech demos.
+I primarily work in C++ and JavaScript, and I program a lot of things, including game prototypes and tech demos.

 Feel free to check out and take from whatever you find interesting!
 Here are some of my personal favorites: